ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 Polish alexandrine is the iambic pentameter of Polish literature.
-Among pierogi-eaters it is known as *trzynastozgłowiec*, literally ‘thirteen-syllable verse’.
+Among pierogi-eaters it is known as *trzynastozgłowiec*, which means ‘thirteen-syllable verse’.

 ## Anatomy of the beast